 Need for a Vehicle

-One great way to keep costs down in retirement–and stay healthier–is to avoid using a car to get everywhere.
-This is easier in some cities than others.
-We used date from WalkScore to figure out these rankings.
+One great way to keep costs down in retirement--and stay healthier--is to avoid using a car to get everywhere.
+This is easier in some cities than in others.
+We used data from WalkScore to figure out these rankings.

 One WalkScore, we totaled up a city’s walk, bike, and bus scores.
 Some cities didn’t have all three.
 Cities that had a higher score are easier to get around without a car.
 Cities with a lower score are more difficult to get around.

-If you have a specific way you’d like to get around, try using WalkScore to search for places you’re considering moving.
-A city could, for instance, have excellent bike trails and paths but a terrible public transit system, or vise versa.
+If you have a specific way you’d like to get around, try using WalkScore to search for places you’re considering moving to.
+A city could, for instance, have excellent bike trails and paths but a terrible public transit system, or vice versa.

 This score was based on the availability and proximity of a variety of outdoor activities.
 Keep in mind that most of these cities have excellent public parks systems.
 But we were looking for a little more here.
 For instance, cities with extensive walking and biking trails got a bonus, as did cities nearby to state or national parks.

 Cities nearby to more interesting terrains, like beaches or mountains, got a bonus in this category, too.